 Yes, you can use a free trial with your Kodi box and Firestick devices.
 If you have a compatible router, you can easily set up a VPN that offers a free trial and use it with Kodi, Firestick devices, and more.

 Can I subscribe to a free VPN trial more than once?

 Providers usually require an email address when a user is signing up for their free trial.
 So, once your trial expires, you will no longer be able to subscribe to it again with the same email address.
-But if you have multiple email addresses, then you can subscribe to a free trial as many times as the number of your unique email addresses.
+But if you have multiple email addresses, you can subscribe to a free trial as many times as the number of your unique email addresses.

 Can a free trial VPN circumvent censorship?

-If the VPN provider has a network strong enough to bypass censorship and content restrictions, then you can definitely use the free trial version to circumvent censorship and access any content of your choice.
+If the VPN provider has a network strong enough to bypass censorship and content restrictions, then you can use the free trial version to circumvent censorship and access any content of your choice.